mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 ## 1. Create an Amazon root account ##

-Fortunately, Amazon has made this simple.
-Navigate to [Amazon AWS](http://aws.amazon.com/) and select "Create a Free Account."
+Amazon has made this simple.
+Navigate to
+[Amazon AWS](http://aws.amazon.com/) and select "Create a Free Account."
 Follow the steps outlined.